 Also known as a remittance service, a bank lockbox service is a way for banks to reduce the burden on businesses by collecting payments such as checks on behalf of their business clients.

+A lockbox is an official drop-off point that businesses can direct their customers’ physical payments to, which are then collected by a bank and processed.
 By charging on a per transaction or monthly fee basis, banks can make a little extra cash while saving their clients a lot of time and headaches collecting physical payments.